-If the Council proceeds to examine a complaint and is satisfied that it is wholly or partially substantiated, it must consider whether the complaint justifies parliamentary consideration of the removal of the judicial officer.
+If the Council is satisfied after a preliminary examination that the complaint is partly or wholly substantiated, and it justifies further attention by the Council, the Council will proceed to examine the complaint.
+In doing so, it must consider whether the complaint justifies parliamentary consideration of the removal of the judicial officer.

-If the Council concludes that the complaint justifies parliamentary consideration, the Council must make a recommendation to the ACT executive that it appoint a judicial commission to examine the complaint further.
+If the Council concludes that the complaint justifies parliamentary consideration, the Council must make a recommendation to the ACT Executive that it appoint a judicial commission to examine the complaint further.

-If the Council considers the complaint does not justify its further consideration or parliamentary consideration, the Council will refer the matter to the head of the relevant jurisdiction.
+If the Council considers the complaint does not justify its further consideration or parliamentary consideration, the Council will then refer the matter to the head of the relevant jurisdiction.